9-Year-Old Boy Saves Sister When 200-Year-Old Oak Tree Splits In Half, Crashes Into Vancouver Home During Snow Storm

-However, the children’s – who were dressed in their pajamas – day of fun suddenly turned tragic when they started to hear a rumbling sound, which sounded like an earthquake.
+However, the day of fun that the children – who were dressed in their pajamas – had planned suddenly turned tragic when they started to hear a rumbling sound, which sounded like an earthquake.
 Within seconds, a 200-year-old oak tree came crashing into the McMullen’s home.

 “The roof was breaking,” Brady said.
 “I started to hear crashing and snow and branches falling on the roof little by little.”

-He went on to say that during that moment, he looked at his sister and she was just staring at me, like ‘we got to go.'”
+He went on to say that during that moment, he looked at his sister and she was just staring at me, like “we got to go.”

 Brady was sitting on the couch when it happened and his sister was sitting on an ottoman.
 He reportedly grabbed his sister and ran towards the entryway where they met their parents, who were just waking up.